bahorn/clashgpt/README.md

 # ClashGPT - bah / January 2025

-This is an exploit for a bug in GRUB2 that was fixed in January 2025.
+This is an exploit for a bug in GRUB2 that was fixed in February 2025.
 It was found, reported and patched by me.
 It is a technically interesting bug in how you exploit it, requiring determining alignment to gain reliable control over a target object.